Roki Sasaki: International career

 Sasaki pitched for the Japanese national baseball team in the 2023 World Baseball Classic (WBC).
 He made his first start of the competition on March 11 against the Czech Republic, pitching 3 2/3 innings while giving up two hits, an unearned run, two walks, and recording eight strikeouts.
 On March 20, he started in Japan's WBC semifinal game against Mexico, pitching for four innings while giving up five hits, three runs, and recording three strikeouts.
 He finished the tournament at 1–0 with a 3.52 ERA and 11 strikeouts across 7 2/3 innings, receiving a gold medal in Japan's championship victory over the United States.

 Sasaki's performance in the 2023 WBC received international media attention.
 In his start against Mexico, his average four-seam fastball velocity was 100.5 mph and topped out at 101.9 mph.
 His split-finger fastball averaged 91.2 mph and generated 31.4 in of vertical break.
 Three Major League Baseball executives compared Sasaki's abilities at age 21 to those of Stephen Strasburg, who was selected first overall in the 2009 Major League Baseball draft and was considered one of the most anticipated prospects in the league's history.

-Playing style
+Pitching style

 Sasaki is listed as 6 ft 2 in and 187 lbs.
-A right-handed pitcher with a three-quarters delivery, he throws a fastball topping out at 165 km/h.
-In the 2022 season, his fastball averaged 158.3 km/h as a starter.
-He also throws a forkball/split-finger fastball, a curveball, and a slider.
-The forkball is the best off-speed pitch in his arsenal.
+A right-handed pitcher with a three-quarters delivery, he throws a four-seam fastball that throughout his career, has averaged between 95-100 mph, topping out at 165 km/h.
+His signature offering in the NPB was an 87-92 mph power split-finger fastball that was known for its higher than average drop.
+However by the time he made his MLB debut, Sasaki had modified his split-finger with a forkball-like grip that ranged in the mid to high 80s, and was often compared to a knuckleball due to its lower than average spin rate and extremely high vertical drop.
+During the 2026 season however, he began to utilize a 88-93 mph split-finger that includes arm-side run, which his previous iterations don't do.
+He has since thrown this splitter alongside his forkball.
+Additionally, Sasaki has experimented with a variety of different breaking balls.
+He originally threw a sweeper during his time in the NPB and in 2025, however this was abandoned in favor of a gyro slider.
+He also used to utilize a rarely thrown curveball during his time in the NPB.